St. Thomas Executive Program

 - Manage higher-level complexity such as navigating inter-dependencies and execution efforts spanning across boundaries or cross group responsibilities.

 - Initiate innovation for products, services or processes.

 Invest in your career - Gain a strong ROI

 Optional Executive Coaching: $1,000 (a supplemental fee)

 - Learn the skills needed to be a leader in 2020 and beyond.
 From the ability to solve complex problems to leading others, emotional intelligence to critical thinking, you’ll leave this program with tangible skills to be an influential leader.

 - Develop your coaching ability through peer coaching.
 Practice this important skill in class to be able to apply a coaching mindset in your organization.

 - Complete a leadership assessment.
-Gain a better understanding of where your current skillset lies as you begin the program.
+Gain a better understanding of where your current skillsets lie as you begin the program.
 This will help provide focus areas to build upon and insight into opportunities for your own development.

 - Practice Change Management.
-So that when the stakes are high, you know what to do.
+When the stakes are high, you will know what to do.

 - For a different way to learn.
-This cohort-style program will help you to build a network that is beneficial beyond your time in the program.
-We’ve incorporated classroom learning with peer coaching and movie reviews to aid in discussion of leadership.
+This cohort-style program will help you build a network that is beneficial beyond your time in the program.
+We have incorporated classroom learning with peer coaching and movie reviews to aid in discussion of leadership.